Joe Joyce vs Joseph Parker Odds: Our Top Tips For The Heavyweight Fight

 British heavyweight boxer Joe Joyce will put his unbeaten record on the line when he fights former world champion Joseph Parker in Manchester this weekend.

-Betting sites make Joyce the favourite after he knocked out Christian Hammer in July, leaving him with a perfect 14-0 record.
+NZ sports betting make Joyce the favourite after he knocked out Christian Hammer in July, leaving him with a perfect 14-0 record.

 However, he will face a stern test of his mettle against New Zealander Parker, who has rattled off six consecutive victories since losing to Dillian Whyte in 2018.